Modena Volley

 Modena Volley is a professional volleyball team based in Modena, Italy.
 It has played in the highest level of the Italian Volleyball League without interruption since 1968.
-It is the most successful Italian club, having won the national league twelve times and the national cup as well.
+It is the most successful Italian club, having won both the national league and the national cup twelve times each.
 The club is one of the most prominent and prestigious in Europe too, having won thirteen European trophies including four CEV Champions League.